-The market is expected to reach approximately USD 434.1 million in 2025 and expand to around USD 788.2 million by 2035, reflecting a compound annual growth rate (CAGR) of 6.1% over the forecast period.
+The Bronchopulmonary Dysplasia Treatment Market is anticipated to be valued at USD 434.1 million in 2025 and is expected to reach USD 788.2 million by 2035, registering a CAGR of 6.1%.

 Metric | Value |